arcbtc/awesome-eco-bitcoin/README.md

 # Awesome-Eco-Bitcoin

-ACTUAL examples of bitcoin having a direct positive enviromental impact.
+Actual examples of bitcoin having a direct positive enviromental impact.

 > Join our <a href="https://t.me/bitcoinenviromentalism">telegram</a> of hopeful advocates